Canada Canadian Experience Class Requirements & Express Entry Application

 Who can apply for Canadian Experience Class?

-- Temporary workers in Canada with at least 1 year (1,560 hours) of skilled Canadian work experience in a NOC TEER 0, 1, 2, or 3 occupation within the last 3 years
+- Applicants who meet the Canadian Experience Class requirements with at least 1 year (1,560 hours) of skilled Canadian work experience in a NOC TEER 0, 1, 2, or 3 occupation within the last 3 years

 - International graduates who completed studies in Canada and gained qualifying Canadian work experience on a post-graduation work permit